Two related links: Nesin Mathematics Village and this workshop’s description.

 I was in for a huge shock when the time came and I entered the village again.
 The village was almost a town now.
 It expanded greatly while not losing anything from its feel.
 The volunteer and the organization team had everything ready for us.
 They gave me a one room stone house under a mulberry tree’s shadow.
 Mulberries were tasty; they attracted many pretty butterflies, and sadly some sizely spiders.
 Chris picked a second floor room on another stone house on the next street.
 It was the end of the Antalya Algebra Days XX at the village.
 Many top Algebraists were leaving the town.
 There was also a middle school group acting their age as they wait for their lecture from Ali Nesin.
 We started to meet the participants of the workshop around dinner time.
 We met a three people research group from good universities that came together at the village to work on a mutual project.
 Our workshop was given the main library and they were going to be our neighbors in room next doors.

-Our group was small but rather diverse.
+Our group was small but rather diverse; participants were spanning 5 countries and 8 institutes.
 Kağan had the most influence in numbers.
 He brought some PhD and Masters Students of his from Sabanci.
 Zaf had his one student from his project.
 There were two from the Akdeniz University; this was a great surprise.
 I have met their professors Ayhan and Mehmet in my advisor’s workshop and now in a sense I was meeting that university’s next generation.

 First two days we stuck with the original schedule of 90 minute lectures.
 It was a good crash course for the people, but it seemed like it wasn’t leaving enough time for interaction or to look over the notes again.
 It made sense to change the program to include some discussion and interaction time.
 We have shortened our classes and added a block of research time.
 This was a great decision.
 Every instructor suggested some problems some open problems, some just exercise.
 My problem attracted some interest, but we had no luck.
 I was able to do some brainstorming some people in this research block.
 It seemed like some people were a little shy to interact, but everybody still seemed interested.
 They have worked well and it feels like between us some participants caught some ideas for their future projects.
 Chris’ topics might have been a little hard—as intended.
 He had some interactions in these research times but he was free enough to get to do his own work.